 The organisation of the event is solely done by the students from our school, and their leadership skills come to the fore as they plan, prepare and implement the event.
-Last year the event attracted an audience of thousands as the students entertained with their singing, bands, dance and dramatic performances.
+Last year the event attracted thousands of audience as the students entertained with their singing, bands, dance and drama performances.

 Dulwich International High School Zhuhai is proud of our Call of the 90s’ charity performance because we believe that this is a chance not only for us, but for all students in Zhuhai, to show their passion for our local and wider community.

 The system of pastoral care is highly developed at Dulwich International High School Zhuhai.
 Every student is supported by the class teacher or form tutor and the school’s pastoral team.
 All our students follow a Personal, Social and Health Education course appropriate to their age and coordinated across the year groups.

 Our House system is a key component of the College pastoral care structure.
 We ensure that children are welcomed into the Dulwich community, that we know them well and that they are supported during their time at the College.